Denver Center for International Studies at Baker

 Denver Center for International Studies at Baker, or simply DCIS Baker, is a public 6-12 magnet school located in the Baker neighborhood of Denver, Colorado.
 It is part of the Denver Public Schools system.
 DCIS was created in 1985 as a magnet program at Denver West High School and became an independent magnet middle and high school in 2006 at the Baker location.

-Mission and Values

-School Mission

-"Denver Center for International Studies prepares students for college and career by developing multilingual, interculturally competent citizens who are actively involved in our rapidly changing world."

-Values

-As a part of DCIS Baker's focus, students are encouraged to practice the school's Core Values and Leadership Domains.
-Students are expected to create a portfolio that reflects how the student met these categories in order to graduate.

-Students at DCIS Baker who meet the Denver Public Schools requirements for graduating will receive a DPS diploma.
-However, the school offers a second diploma, the DCIS Diploma of International Studies, which is earned by students that complete additional requirements, such as creating a portfolio that reflect the school's values.
-The second diploma is useful for students planning to continue education at university, as it is an additional accomplishment to include on college applications.